 Councillor Fothergill’s ‘Misconduct’

-and a question from Mr. Bryant was converted to a
+and a question from Mr. Bryant was

 Freedom of Information request so that the Council can say the question is not an appropriate one for an FOI.

 Bexley Council knows all the best FOI avoidance tricks.

 It was always likely that the FOIs would produce nothing of any use but that was not the object of the exercise, that was to see by how much Bexley Council was prepared to exploit or bend the rules to suppress the truth.